-- John Appleby provides oodles of false information around HANA’s performance, without declaring his financial bias.
+- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka and John Appleby provide oodles of false information around HANA’s performance.

-- Covering the impact of SAP marketing on benchmarking on HANA performance.
+- We cover the impact of SAP marketing on benchmarking on HANA performance.

 I covered the topic of the actual performance of HANA versus competitive databases in the article Which if Faster, HANA or Oracle 12C.
 In this article, I will cover the various database benchmarks on HANA and its competitors in more detail.

 Who Performs Benchmark Testing in Databases?

 The first thing to establish is that there is no independent body – such as a Consumer Reports for database benchmarking.
 This means that vendors performed the benchmarks that I reviewed.